monster line

 Eelyn Lee is an award-winning artist and filmmaker who has exhibited across UK including Barbican, Tate Modern, National Portrait Gallery and Whitechapel Gallery as well as internationally in Paris, Berlin, Bogotá and Toronto.

 Her art practice combines collective research, devised theatre, screen writing and filmmaking to create frameworks for collaboration.
 In 2015, Eelyn's award-winning short film Life and Deaf screened at the Berlinale and in 2017 Creature of the Estuary was selected for the International Fiction Programme at the Bogota Short Film Festival.
-Monster [2015] and Creature of the Estuary [2016] feature BAFTA / Palme d’Or winner, Anamaria Marinca and were selected for the BAFTA qualifying Aesthetica film festival.
+Monster [2015] features BAFTA / Palme d’Or winner, Anamaria Marinca and Kingsley Ben-Adir [who played Bob Marley in One Love], and was selected for the BAFTA qualifying Aesthetica film festival.

 Download CV here